Medicare Physician Fee Schedule

 Read and review summaries of the direct impacts of recent Medicare Physician Fee Schedule (MPFS) rules on obstetrician-gynecologists’ practices.

-The Medicare Physician Fee Schedule (MPFS) is the annual regulatory rule released by the Centers for Medicare and Medicaid Services (CMS) that updates the standards for physician reimbursement and policies related to the delivery of health care.
+The calendar year (CY) 2023 Medicare Physician Fee Schedule (PFS) final rule is one of several rules that reflect a broader Administration-wide strategy to create a more equitable health care system that results in better accessibility, quality, affordability, and innovation.
+Released by the Centers for Medicare and Medicaid Services (CMS) annually, updates the standards for physician reimbursement and policies related to the delivery of health care.
 While the fee schedule and regulations are for services for Medicare beneficiaries, Medicaid programs and private insurers utilize them as standards for their own payment rates and coverage policies.

 Colpopexy, extra-peritoneal approach

 Colpopexy, intra-peritoneal approach

 *Please note that these values do not reflect any changes to the payment rate due to legislative action.

 The annual ACOG Coding Manual includes RVUs for all codes used by obstetrician-gynecologists, as well as coding rules related to procedures billed on the same day.
 CMS also publishes RVUs and payment rates in its online fee schedule look-up tool.